wiremock/wiremock-grpc-extension/RELEASING.md

-# Checklist for releasing WireMock
+# Checklist for releasing the WireMock gRPC Extension

 - [ ] Bump version number
 - [ ] Publish the release note